rpgreview/papersandpaychecks/cow-orkers.md

 - Rodney works with the Night Shift Packers
 - Rodney gains access to the Security Cameras

-Secretarial Pool (Goblins)
+*Secretarial Pool (Goblins)*

 · Made up of a number of females all constantly in motion, who always manage to look extremely busy and overworked.
 · Extremely skilled in deflecting work, and in office politics.
 · Head secretary is name Bree Yark – other secretaries will call out to her if bothered, or direct PCs to her if asked a question.
 · Will scream and seek help from the office manager if bothered too much · Reward – know all about office politics and individual dirty secrets – who is doing who and how often.

-Office Manager (Ogre)
+*Office Manager (Ogre)*

-· Her personal secretary is a Bear, who will seek to prevent any access to his boss.
+· Her personal secretary is a Al Bear (big muscular bearded man who is just *a bit* camp), who will seek to prevent any access to his boss.
 · The office manager herself sits in an inner office.
-Extremely big woman, solid drinker, and wealthy due to great skill in appropriating funds.
+Extremely big woman, Olivia, solid drinker, and wealthy due to great skill in appropriating funds.
 · Both extremely mercenary – they manage to play all powers off against each other and get wealthy by doing so.
-· Reward – someone who can extract the PCs from a difficult situation if they get caught (for the appropriate recompense)
+· Reward – someone who can extract the PCs from a difficult situation if they get caught (for the appropriate recompense).

-Canteen (Hobgoblins)
+*Canteen (Hobgoblins)*

 · Door to canteen will be barred, with extremely unusual opening hours (12:45 – 1:10 on Odd Thursdays etc.), which will change each time the PCs return.
 · Food is definitely questionable
 · Staff will definitely take potentially violent offence if the food quality is questioned.
 · Can find NPCs from other areas here eating on occasion.
 · Reward – Can find a group of visitors from another company, who are not impressed with Nile, and will gladly become allies (basically, can find a henchman who may have skills that the PCs do not).

-The Janitor/Handyman (Shunned Cavern)
+*The Janitor/Handyman (Shunned Cavern)*

 · Janitor is an eastern European – very thick accent and massive.
 Extremely scary.
 Yuri and Boris.
 · Constantly drunk and aggressive
 · Area has dangerous hazards – cleaning products that would be banned under the Geneva Convention on Biological Warfare, etc.
 · Reward – Can get the Janitor to clear out one floor (except for the Senior Managers level) of all people for a 15 minute period.

-Level 2
+**Level 2**

 Customer Relations (Bugbears)
 ·  Permanently has a sign outside that staff are needed, with the appropriate lies.